shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 If the host application cannot be accessed programmatically in any way, it is not possible to create an engine for it.

-## QT Window Parenting
+## QT window parenting
 Special attention typically needs to be paid to window parenting.
 Usually, the PySide windows will not have a natural parent in the widget hierarchy and this needs to be explicitly called out.
 The window parenting is important in order to provide a consistent experience and without it implemented, Toolkit app windows may appear behind the main window, which can be quite confusing.

-## Startup Behavior
+## Startup behavior
 The engine is also responsible for handling how the software is launched and it's own integration is started.
 This logic will be called when the `tk-multi-launchapp` tries to launch the software with your engine.
 You can read more about how this is setup in the [core documentaiton](https://developer.shotgunsoftware.com/tk-core/initializing.html?highlight=create_engine_launcher#launching-software).

 ## Host application wish list
-The following host application traits can be taken advantage of by Toolkit Engines.
+The following host application traits can be taken advantage of by Toolkit engines.
 The more of them that are supported, the better the engine experience will be!

 - Built in Python interpreter, QT and PySide!